How to find peace in an uncertain world

 – Find children’s activities in the market and children’s meditation area

 Entry $5.
 Family rate $10 for parents and school-age children or younger.
-Facility charge for talks is $10 for one talk, $15 for two and $20 for three or four talks a day.
+Facility charge for talks is $10 for one talk, $15 for two or three talks a day.
 Temple tours are $5.
 Photo exhibition and garden tours are free.
 All proceeds support the temple and gardens.